M2 Browning: Features

 When the bolt release is locked down by the bolt latch release lock on the buffer tube sleeve, the gun functions in fully automatic mode.
 Conversely, the bolt release can be unlocked into the up position resulting in single-shot firing (the gunner must press the bolt latch release to send the bolt forward).
 Unlike virtually all other modern machine guns, it has no safety (although a sliding safety switch has recently been fielded to USMC armorers for installation on their weapons and is standard-issue for the U.S. Army for all M2s).
 Troops in the field have been known to add an improvised safety measure against accidental firing by slipping an expended shell casing under the butterfly trigger.
 The upgraded M2A1 has a manual trigger block safety.

-Because the M2 was designed to operate in many configurations, it can be adapted to feed from the left or right side of the weapon by exchanging the belt-holding pawls, and the front and rear cartridge stops (three-piece set to include link stripper), then reversing the bolt switch.
+The M2 was designed to operate in many configurations; it can be adapted to feed from the left or right side of the weapon by exchanging the belt-holding pawls and the front and rear cartridge stops (three-piece set to include link stripper), then reversing the bolt switch.
 The operator must also convert the top-cover belt feed slide assembly from left to right-hand feed as well as the spring and plunger in the feed arm.
-This will take a well-trained individual less than two minutes to perform.
+A skilled operator can perform this conversion in under two minutes.

-The charging assembly may be changed from left to right-hand charge.
-A right-hand charging handle spring, lock wire, and a little "know-how" are all that is required to accomplish this.
-The M2 can be battle-ready and easily interchanged if it is preemptively fitted with a retracting slide assembly on both sides of the weapon system.
-This eliminates the need to have the weapon removed from service to accomplish this task.
+The charging assembly can also be swapped from left-hand to right-hand charge, though a right-hand charging handle spring is required.
+The M2 can be more easily interchanged if it is preemptively fitted with a retracting slide assembly on both sides of the weapon system.

-At some point during World War 2, the Frankford Arsenal developed a squeeze bore version of the M2HB which reduced the bullet size from .50 to .30 caliber.
+At some point during World War II, the Frankford Arsenal developed a squeeze bore version of the M2HB which reduced the bullet size from .50 to .30 caliber.